NucleusPowered/site-v1/docs/configuration/index.md

 ### Module specific configuration

-Each configuration option should be generated with a comment explaining it's function.
+Each configuration option should be generated with a comment explaining its function.